-Decluttering my home seems like a neverending battle.
-I find no matter how hard I work on decluttering one room or one space, but there’s still clutter in another space.
-Then, I was hearing so much about Marie Kondo’s The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, I decided to give it a try.
-After reading the book, you will find Marie Kondo’s uses the konmari method for tidying up which a little different than decluttering advice you have heard in the past.
-Here’s how you can use the konmari method to get started tidying up with 75 items you can declutter now.
+Does it ever feel like decluttering your home seems like a neverending battle?
+No matter how hard you work on decluttering one room or one space, there’s still clutter in another space?
+Then, I heard about Marie Kondo’s The Life-Changing Magic of Tidying Up: The Japanese Art of Decluttering and Organizing, I decided to give it a try.
+After reading the book, you will find Marie Kondo’s uses the konmari method for tidying up which is a little different than decluttering advice you have heard in the past.
+Here’s how to declutter with the konmari method to get started tidying up with 75 items you can declutter now.

 Note: For your convenience, this post includes affiliate links.
 If you make a purchase, I will receive a small commission at no additional cost to you.
 Read my full disclosure policy here.